SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 With this pattern, extra responsibilities or behaviors can be added to objects during runtime, without breaking the code that uses these objects.

 ## When to use
-- When you need to add functionality to an object either dynamically (during runtime) or statically, without affecting the behavior of other objects of the same class.
+- When you need to add functionality to an object either dynamically (during runtime) or statically, without affecting the behavior of other objects of the same class

-- When extension by subclassing is not practical.
+- When extension by subclassing is not practical

 ## When not to use